 A study by University College London found the home environment was the leading cause of emotional eating.
 And this was due to parental behaviours, including giving upset children their favourite food to soothe them.

-In this article, we will find out the causes and solutions for emotional eating.
+This article will find the causes and solutions for emotional eating.

 Let’s get started!

 Emotional eating can start in early childhood; this doesn’t mean that parents should blame children’s eating issues.
 This only means that our behaviour around food could be due to parental behaviours.
-During childhood, food is often used as a price for children’s good behaviour and more often for coping with children’s emotions or avoiding children’s misbehaviour.
+Food is often used during childhood as a price for children’s good behaviour and more often for coping with children’s emotions or avoiding misbehaviour.

 We are all familiar with phrases such as if you are a good boy, mommy will take you to Mc Donalds, don’t be sad, let’s get some ice cream, or if you stop crying, you can have your favourite candy and sentences such as if you don’t stop yelling you won’t get dessert.
 Sounds familiar?